chef/knife-tidy/README.md

 ## Options

   * `--backup-path /path/to/an-ec-backup`
-    The location to the last backup of the Chef Server.
-It is not recommend to run the clean commnand without first taking a current backup using [knife-ec-backup](https://github.com/chef/knife-ec-backup)
+    The location to the last backup of the target Chef Server.
+It is not recommended to run the clean command without first taking a current backup using [knife-ec-backup](https://github.com/chef/knife-ec-backup)

-  * `--concurrency`
-    Number of simultaneous request being sent to the target Chef Server

   * `--only-cookbooks`
     Only deletes the unused cookbooks from the target Chef Server.
-NOTE: Cannot be speciefied if `--only-nodes` is already specified
+NOTE: Cannot be specified if `--only-nodes` is already specified

   * `--only-nodes`
     Only deltes the stale nodes, associated clients, and ACLs from the target Chef Server.
-NOTE: Cannot be speciefied if `--only-cookbooks` is already specified
+NOTE: Cannot be specified if `--only-cookbooks` is already specified

   * `--dry-run`
     Do not perform any actual deletion, only report on what would have been deleted.